weaverbel/intro-computational-thinking/content/3-lesson.md

 #### Branching code

 Programming rarely works in such a linear fashion.
-Code generally includes branching so that different pathways can be taken, depending on whether conditions are met or not met, e.g., different responses to a `Yes/No` decision, as in the example here.
+Code generally includes branching so that different pathways can be taken, depending on whether or not certain conditions are met, e.g., different responses to a `Yes/No` decision, as in the example here.

 {% include figure.html img="workflow.png" alt="Branching code" caption="Branching code" width="90%" %}

 #### Learning to program

-This **Computational thinking** lesson  is not intended to teach you coding, but to help you prepare to learn to code by first understanding the process that coders use to break complex problems down into actionable sections.
+This lesson should help you prepare to learn to code by understanding the process that coders use to break complex problems down into programmable parts.

 Links on sites that teach coding and other resources on computational thinking are listed in the following section.